apify/apify-docs/sources/platform/actors/development/quick_start/start_web_ide.md

 :::note Prerequisites

-To use Web IDE you will need an Apify account.
+To use Web IDE, you will need an Apify account.
 You can [sign-up for a free account](https://console.apify.com/sign-up) on the Apify website.

 :::